koii-network/home/all_collections/_faq/Koicaps.md

 ---
-title: Why is Koi sometimes written in all caps but not always?
+title: Why is Koii sometimes written in all caps but not always?
-describe: Koi refers to the organization and its artifacts, which includes topics like the Koi Protocol, the Koi Network, and Koi Tasks.
-KOI refers to the token that Koi uses to run the network.
-When you earn rewards, you earn KOI tokens from running a Koi node.
+describe: Koii refers to the organization and its artifacts, which includes topics like the Koii Protocol, the Koii Network, and Koii Tasks.
+KOII refers to the token that KoiI uses to run the network.
+When you earn rewards, you earn KOII tokens from running a Koii node.
 layout: front
 type: general
 parent: two